ddmv19/dev-challenge-todo/README.md

 ## Status

-This project is still under development.
+This project is completed, only sometimes an error in the console, but it doesn't affect the funcionality of the application.

 ## Links